Skip to main content

 To create a masking filter for the specified users, groups, click Select Masking Option, then select a masking type:

-- Redact – mask all alphabetic characters with "x" and all numeric characters with "n".
+- Mask -- mask all alphabetic characters with "x" and all numeric characters with "n".

-- Partial mask: show last 4 – Show only the last four characters.
+- Mask Show Last 4 -- Show only the last four characters.

-- Partial mask: show first 4 – Show only the first four characters.
+- Mask Show First 4 -- Show only the first four characters.

-- Hash – Replace all characters with a hash of the entire cell value.
+- Mask Hash -- Replace all characters with a hash of the entire cell value.

-- Nullify – Replace all characters with a NULL value.
+- Mask Null -- Replace the value with a NULL value.

-- Unmasked (retain original value) – No masking is applied.
+- Mask None (retain original value) -- No masking is applied.

-- Date: show only year – Show only the year portion of a date string and default the month and day to 01/01.
+- Mask Date (Show Year) -- Show only the year portion of a date string and default the month and day to 01/01.

 New condition